-Most Common Sources of Poor IAQ
+Most Common Causes of Bad IAQ

 Volatile Organic Compounds

-They’re found in paint and stains as well as:
+They’re found in paint and stains along with:

 - Building materials